 - Each team captain must complete a team registration form, and each of the 5 team members (including the captain) must complete an individual registration form.

 - Captains gather individual mileage totals and submit team totals each week

 Upcoming Events for counting steps/logging miles:

-- Donations of awards/top team prizes (in multiples of 5 for each team member)
+- Donations of awards/team raffle prizes (in multiples of 5 for each team member)

 For more information:

 Programs in agriculture and natural resources, 4-H youth development, family and consumer sciences, and resource development.

 University of Tennessee Institute of Agriculture, U.S. Department of Agriculture and county governments cooperating.